 A death in the family.

 Is anyone ever ready for that kind of news?
 Especially when it’s sudden and unexpected.
-The brother of our soon-to-be son-in-law took his life yesterday.
+The brother of our son-in-law took his life yesterday.
 The events leading up to his self-inflicted death are sketchy, but at this point, I don’t think the details really matter.
 The cold, brutal truth is that a bright, fresh-faced 23 year old young man full of so much promise is gone.
 No explanations or clarifications will change this painful reality.
 Though we hadn’t the chance to really get to know this boy yet, I do know his family.
 And I have a mother’s heart and know what it is to love a child.
 So, even if you cannot fully grasp the pain of this kind of loss, who cannot feel at least some empathy for the agony that some very loving and godly people feel today … and will continue to experience for a very long time?

 Replaying the conversations and events from hours before, I found myself standing on the back porch last night near midnight trying to process it all.
 Feeling very helpless, I continued peering out into the shadows for a long time… until I heard it.